 He is allowed to go “behind [the] shed” and take whatever he needs for his home.
 This moment of caring, which might come as unexpected to the reader, changes the days of Ysinno’s life.

-The final lines of this piece the speaker describes the fact that “Ysinno” is still a “folk-poet.”
+In the final lines of ‘Folk poet, Ysinno’, the speaker describes the fact that “Ysinno” is still a “folk-poet.”
 His family survived the season and his “lines” are not “all dead.”
 It is through the “benison” or blessing of the “Menike of Iddamalgoda” that the family survived.
 Her blessing lives on, “even today.”